 If you are purchasing a home in a county that does not have a high-cost limit (the loan limit is $417,000), and you want to buy a more expensive property, a “small” down payment will be required for a traditional VA home loan.
 The VA is going to ask that you cover that 25% guaranty or contribute 25% of the difference between the purchase price and the VA loan limit, which is $417,000 in counties without the high-cost designation.
 If the difference is small, you may want to find a way to come up with the extra cash and choose a traditional VA home loan.
 But if you just absolutely have to have 100% financing, then CalVet might be an option for you because of that higher loan limit of $521,250.

-The CalVet loan is also advantageous because it is more lenient on those borrowers who have had credit troubles.
+CalVet loan requirements are much more lenient on their review of a Veteran's credit profile.
+This makes it much easier on those borrowers who have had serious credit troubles.
 In CalVet’s case, all of the underwriting is done “old-school,” via manual underwriting.
 Manual underwriting is when a human (not a computer) initially reviews your loan application.
 With CalVet, underwriters are instructed to be more flexible when considering derogatory credit.

 However, manual underwriting can also work to your advantage with a traditional VA underwriter.
 Traditional VA financing with manual underwriting may accept credit scores as low as 580 or even lower, but the lender will adjust the “price” of the loan (the interest rate and points) to accordingly reflect the greater default risk associated with the lower scores.
-Considering CalVet has one “price” to fit all borrowers, it’s my opinion, that CalVet is more of a last resort option when considering credit.
+Considering CalVet has one “price” to fit all borrowers, CalVet could be considered more of a last resort option when considering credit.
 CalVet rates and fees are a comparative disadvantage.

 If you wish to buy a mobile home, then CalVet will perform financing on mobile homes when you intend to rent the space to place the home on.
 These spaces are commonly in mobile home parks.
 These are not considered real estate loans.
 These are consumer loans because there is no “real property.”
 In this case, you can load the home on a trailer and drive it away.
 That’s not considered “real estate,” or real property.
 In the typical world of real estate lending, that type of consumer financing doesn't exist because the mobile home is not on a fixed foundation; it’s not attached to the earth!
 If you are looking for that type of residential living, CalVet presents an obvious advantage.
 In 2015, CalVet required a down payment.
 A 6-1/2% down payment would allow purchase prices up to $175,000.
 That’s a lot of buying power for a mobile home purchase.